-Stage 2
+Stage 3 - Panel Hearing

-If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2, where their complaint will be heard before a Complaints Committee.
-A request to escalate to Stage 2 must be made to the Clerk of the Board of Directors within ten school days of receipt of the Stage 1 response.
+If the complainant is dissatisfied with the outcome at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3 - a panel hearing consisting of at least three people who were not directly involved in the matters detailed in the complaint with one panel member who is independent of the management and running of the school.
+This is the final stage of the complaints procedure.

+A request to escalate to Stage 3 must be made to the Clerk, via the school office, within ten school days of receipt of the Stage 2 response, and marked Private and Confidential.
 Requests received outside of this time frame will only be considered if exceptional circumstances apply.
 The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within five school days.

-The Clerk will aim to convene a meeting within twenty school days of receipt of the Stage 2 request.
+The Clerk will write to the complainant to inform them of the date of the meeting.
+They will aim to convene a meeting within twenty school days of receipt of the Stage 3 request.
 If this is not possible, the Clerk will provide an anticipated date and keep the complainant informed.
-They will write to the complainant to inform them of the date of the meeting.
-If the complainant rejects the offer of three proposed dates, without good reason, the complaints committee may decide to hold the meeting in their absence and make a decision based on the written information that has been submitted to them.
+If the complainant rejects the offer of three proposed dates, without good reason, the Clerk will decide when to hold the meeting.
+It will then proceed in the complainant's absence on the basis of written submissions from both parties.